dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Well, there are a couple of reasons for that.

-Some of you may know that Docker is a containerization technology.
+Some of you may know that Docker is a high level containerization technology.
 In other words it means that your Dockerized applications also known as containers are running in isolation from other processes on the same machine.

-The isolation is provided by the host's operating system kernel itself.
+The isolation is done by the host's operating system kernel itself and not by some other piece of software like in case for virtual machines where the hypervisor is in the role that isolates your guest operating system in a lower level.

 However not all mainstream operating systems today are supporting operating-system-level virtualization.